bluenviron/mediamtx/README.md

 docker run --rm -it --network=host aler9/rtsp-simple-server
 ```

-The `--network=host` flag is mandatory since Docker can change the source port of UDP packets for routing reasons, and this doesn't allow to find out the publisher of the packets.
-This issue can be avoided by disabling UDP and exposing the RTSP port:
+The `--network=host` flag is mandatory since Docker can change the source port of UDP packets for routing reasons, and this doesn't allow the server to find out the author of the packets.
+This issue can be avoided by disabling the UDP transport protocol:

 ```
-docker run --rm -it -e RTSP_PROTOCOLS=tcp -p 8554:8554 -p 1935:1935 aler9/rtsp-simple-server
+docker run --rm -it -e RTSP_PROTOCOLS=tcp -p 8554:8554 -p 1935:1935 -p 8888:8888 aler9/rtsp-simple-server
 ```

 Please keep in mind that the Docker image doesn't include _FFmpeg_. if you need to use _FFmpeg_ for a custom command or anything else, you need to build a Docker image that contains both _rtsp-simple-server_ and _FFmpeg_, by following instructions [here](https://github.com/aler9/rtsp-simple-server/issues/183#issuecomment-760856015).